 The Anthony C. Beilenson Interagency Visitor Center is the first “net zero” visitor center of its kind.
 It marks the first installment of Santa Monica Mountains National Recreation Area's effort to have minimal impact infrastructure and a lower carbon footprint.

 Santa Monica Mountains Recreation Area is partnering with UCLA's La Kretz Center for California Conservation Science to monitor water quality in the springs and streams that run through the mountains.
 These water bodies host a biodiverse habitat that can tell us more about the watershed and its properties.

 The NPS Staff in coordination with UCLA released a Mediterranean Coast Network climate change vulnerability assessment to understand which species are affected or will be affected the most with the changing climate.
-The May 2013 Vulnerability Assessments can be downloaded for reference.

 "Phenology…is perhaps the simplest process in which to track changes in the ecology of species in response to climate change” (Intergovernmental Panel on Climate Change (IPCC) Fourth Assessment Report: Climate Change, 2007).

 Phenology: noun, The study of cyclic and seasonal natural phenomena, esp. in relation to climate and plant and animal life.

 The Santa Monica Mountains is one of seven parks hosting a pilot program with the California Phenology Project to monitor plant phenology.
 Data is collected from 200 plants across the park weekly to observe life stages such as flower and fruit production, leaf growth, and pollen or seed dispersal.